-One of the following will be studied:
+One of the following will be studied: Hitler and Nazi Germany, 1919-1939 Civil Rights in the USA, 1918-1968 The Cold War 1945-89

-Red Flag: Lenin and the Russian Revolution, 1894-1921

-Free at Last?
-Civil Rights in the USA, 1918-1968

-The Cold War 1945-89

 Assessment at National 4 is internal on a unit by unit basis, using an assessment at the end of each unit.
 In addition to the 3 unit assessments pupils must also complete an added value unit.
-The Added Value unit requires pupils to carry out research and communicate their findings - this is internally marked.
+The Added Value Unit requires pupils to carry out research and communicate their findings - this is internally marked.